-In September, I joined The University of Waterloo Portal team as their first designer to build a student companion app.
-During the design process, I discovered we needed to move beyond creating widgets to deliver information to students and took a step back to define a new product strategy.
-My goal is to design a system that unifies the countless resources on campus so students can stay organized and fully utilize information they never knew existed.
+I joined The University of Waterloo Portal team as their first designer to build a student companion app.
+During my time there, I discovered we needed to move beyond creating widgets to deliver information to students and took a step back to define a new product strategy.
+My goal was to design a system that unifies the countless resources on campus so students can stay organized and fully utilize information they never knew existed.

 Building an ecosystem

-Instead of having a separate to-do widget, it's now integrated with calendar.
+Instead of having a separate to-do widget, the new design integrates the feature within the calendar.
 Students can effectively create a to-do item and schedule it at the same time.

 Employer Info Sessions